Palliative Care in Billingshurst, West Sussex

 Why Choose Palliative Care at Derwent Lodge?

-At our care home in Billingshurst, we are dedicated to creating a comfortable, supportive and warm environment where residents can feel like they are truly at home.
+At our care home in Billingshurst, Horsham, we are dedicated to creating a comfortable, supportive and warm environment where residents can feel like they are truly at home.

-We understand that all our residents are different and each have individual journeys, which is why our highly trained carers work together with residents and their families to create personalised care plans that are unique to their needs and preferences.
+We understand that all our residents are different and each has individual journeys, which is why our highly trained carers work together with residents and their families to create personalised care plans that are unique to their needs and preferences.

 From managing pain to addressing symptoms or providing emotional support, our team ensure that every aspect of care is delivered with dignity, compassion and attention to detail.